CODARcode/Chimbuko-feature-extraction/README.md

 Consult https://www.cs.uoregon.edu/research/tau/home.php for complete information on various flags and their usages.

-In Savanna, you need to initialize a string specifying your options for information and directories where you want to collect it.
-For this a special API, "launch_envs", has been developed.
-The API takes three arguments as
+In Savanna, you need to initialize a string specifying your options for information collection.
+For this purpose a special API, "launch_envs", has been developed.
+The API takes three arguments as:

-launch_envs(program, arguments, envs);
+**launch_envs(program, arguments, envs);**

-where "program" is a workflow component, "arguments" are the arguments passed to the components at runtime, and "envs" is the string which specify flags for the program.
+where **"program"** is a workflow component, **"arguments"** is the data to be passed to the component at runtime, and **"envs"** is the string which specify flags for the program.

 ## Example
 // Changes in  workflow.swift